UK’s first carbon storage licensing round brings 26 bids from 19 players

 While energy security is on everyone’s mind recently, putting the oil and gas sector in the front seat once again throughout the world, decarbonisation efforts are still making strides to help bolster the energy transition and usher in a low-carbon future.
 This is further demonstrated by 26 bids received during the UK’s first-ever carbon storage licensing round, encompassing 13 areas.

 The UK’s regulator North Sea Transition Authority (NSTA) highlighted on Thursday that the future of carbon storage moved a step closer with 26 bids coming in for the UK’s carbon storage licensing round, which was launched on 14 June with applications closing on 13 September.
-The NSTA disclosed that it will now evaluate these bids with plans to award licences in early 2023 while the first injection could occur as early as 2027.
+The NSTA will now evaluate these bids with plans to award licences in early 2023 while the first injection could occur as early as 2027.

 According to the regulator, 19 companies, “eager to play a part in the energy transition,” expressed interest in the 13 areas on offer, which are located off the coasts of Aberdeen, Teesside, Liverpool and Lincolnshire.
 Once these sites are in operation, the North Sea Transition Authority believes that they could make a significant contribution to the aim of storing 20-30 million tonnes of carbon dioxide (CO2) per year by 2030.

 Nick Richardson, NSTA Head of Exploration and New Ventures, remarked: “We were very pleased with the quantity and quality of applications we have received from a diverse range of applicants.
 The clear appetite among companies to get involved shows that the UK is well-positioned to become a world-leader in the sector.”